 - Serious infection

 If you, or a loved one, have suffered an IV infiltration injury, you are likely eligible to receive compensation.
-Rosenfeld injury lawyers specialize in medical malpractice cases including IV infiltration claims.
+Rosenfeld Injury Lawyers LLC specialize in medical malpractice cases including IV infiltration claims.
 Many of our clients have suffered serious preventable medical complications.
 Our experience legal team can investigate every cause of your injury, evaluate your case and determine what parties are responsible.

 Through effective legal action, we can build a strong case for financial compensation to lessen your family’s financial burden caused by the negligence of others.
 Years of experience and accomplished negotiation skills allow us maintain a high success rate in handling medical malpractice claims and lawsuits.
 Call our law offices today at (888) 424-5757 to schedule a no obligation, free initial consultation to discuss all your legal options.